 General Fund Highlights

-The overall net change in fund balance was \$493,110 less than the final amended budget.
-The decrease was largely due to the transfer out that was not budgeted for.
+The overall fund balance was \$1,156,312 less than the final amended budget.
+The variance was largely due to the transfer out that was not budgeted for.

 The R&E Board's Capital Assets (Net of Accumulated Depreciation)